top of page

 * Laguna Pueblo : Traditional potter teaching her daughter about water jars.

-* Pojoaque Pueblo : Roxanne Swentzell (Santa Clara Tewa) has her studio in this pueblo where
+* Pojoaque Pueblo : Roxanne Swentzell (Santa Clara Tewa) has her studio in this pueblo where she creates her well known clay sculptures.

 * OhkayOwingeh Pueblo (San Juan) : Potter carrying a two tones water jar.

-* Santa Clara Pueblo : This sister pueblo to San Ildefonso is also famous for its sculpted black
+* Santa Clara Pueblo : This sister pueblo to San Ildefonso is also famous for its sculpted black pots.
+The potter depicted is the well known Margaret Tafoya.

 * Zuni Pueblo : This pueblo is known for its pottery decorated with animal symbols like deers.